 Why are bore extraction limits important?

-Bore extraction limits help protect complex and fragile groundwater sources from contamination and depletion while preventing the aquifer from deteriorating.
+Limits on bore extraction help protect complex and fragile groundwater sources from contamination and depletion.
+They also prevent the aquifer from deteriorating.

 Limiting the water taken from at-risk groundwater sources helps protect the long-term sustainability of water in NSW.